-• Testing of the NADP total N / total P wet deposition sampler (WLSH)
+• Testing of the NADP total N / total P wet deposition sampler (WSLH)

-The Wisconsin State Laboratory of Hygiene (WSLH) is developing a collector and analytical methods for measurement of total WSON and P in precipitation.
-The prototype collector (SNIPIT) fits on the outside of the NTN bucket and is pre-charged with acid to avoid microbial processing and sorption of N and P. Chris Worley presented on the status of this project at the 2021 Fall TDep meeting.
+The Wisconsin State Laboratory of Hygiene (WSLH) is developing a collector and analytical methods for measurement of total water soluble organic nitrogen (WSON) and phosphorus (P) in precipitation.
+The prototype collector (SNIPIT) fits on the outside of the NTN bucket and is pre-charged with acid to avoid microbial processing and sorption of N and P. Chris Worley presented on the status of this project at the 2021 Fall TDep meeting, finding on average organic N and organic P accounted for 13% and <10% of total N and total P, respectively, during the pilot study in Madison, WI.
+However, many measurements of organic N and total P were below the method detection limits and some negative values were identified, which require further inquiry.

-This project directly addresses research gaps presented in the TDep Reactive Nitrogen (Nr) deposition White Paper to develop routine methods to quantify organic nitrogen (See White Paper section 3.1, particularly subsections 3.1.1.1 and 3.1.2.5).
-This also addresses the knowledge gap for routine ON measurements identified in 3.4, specifically for subsection 3.4.1.
+This research project directly addresses research gaps presented in the TDep Reactive Nitrogen (Nr) deposition White Paper to develop routine methods to quantify organic nitrogen in 3.1 Measured total Nr deposition budgets, particularly for 3.1.1.1 'Measurements of air-surface exchange of Nr in natural ecosystems across North America' and 3.1.2.5 'Characterization of organic nitrogen in air and precipitation'.
+This also addresses knowledge gaps for routine organic nitrogen (ON) measurements identified in 3.4 'Spatial and Temporal Patterns of total Nr deposition', specifically for subsection 3.4.1 'Relationship of long-term Nr trends in emission and deposition'.